dwittenberg2008/epoxy-resin-wood/docs/index.md

 # More Learning Resources
 * [Black Tail Online Class](https://www.blacktailstudio.com/resin-workshops-1)
+- Watch for the Black Friday sales for the classes, totally worth it!

 I'm sure there are a ton of YouTube videos, most I found skimmed over some parts, and deeper in others, so you might have to watch a lot, and also why I started taking these notes
 * [YouTube - The Beginners Guide To Expert Epoxy Tables](https://www.youtube.com/watch?v=PfpsJE93kp8)